yotf/tulip/README.md

 ## Dependencies and installation

-For Ubuntu 12.04 installationa, a binary can be downloaded at the [downloads](https://bitbucket.org/iTrustedYOu/tulipko/downloads) page.
-Otherwise, follow the instructions bellow and have fun!
+For Ubuntu 12.04 installationa, a binary can be downloaded at the [downloads](https://bitbucket.org/iTrustedYOu/tulipko/downloads/tulipko) page.

+For Windows, you can download a self contained .exe file from the [downloads page](https://bitbucket.org/iTrustedYOu/tulipko/downloads/gui.exetulipko-win.exe) as well.

+For other linux distrubitions and OS-es, you can try and  follow the instructions belllow.
+Should be fun.

 #### Installing Python2.7
 run the following comands in terminal: